ATVOD: Adult websites

 ATVOD only had the jurisdiction to take action against websites that were based in the UK.
 Consequently, in 2013 the regulator proposed the introduction of a new licensing system.
 Licences would have only been granted to websites that had suitable age checks in place.
 Unlicensed websites would have had their payments from UK customers blocked.
 Talks between ATVOD and financial institutions including the Payments Council, the British Bankers Association and the UK Cards Association took place in October 2013.
 Subsequently, ATVOD provided the UK Government and the European Commission with detailed briefings on policy options.
 In March 2014 ATVOD proposed that legislation should be enacted before the 2015 United Kingdom general election, to forbid credit and debit card operators from processing payments from UK customers to unlicensed websites.
 This was not done, although the opposition Labour Party expressed support for such legislation.
 The ASACP described ATVOD's proposed age verification measures as "overbroad" and expressed concern that any consequent legislation could be "overly broad in its definition of adult entertainment content".
 In November 2014 the Audiovisual Media Services Regulations 2014 amended the Communications Act 2003 to set out statutory and legal obligations for media distributors of on-demand content.
-The regulations define the content that can legally be distributed under an R18 certificate and make it a criminal offence to not adequately restrict access to such content to those aged over 18.
+The regulations defined the content that can legally be distributed under an R18 certificate and make it a criminal offence to not adequately restrict access to such content to those aged over 18.
 Further proposals were put forward by the Conservative Party in advance of the 2015 UK general election to give an independent regulator such as ATVOD the legal power to compel internet service providers to block sites which failed to include effective age verification.